 Values Resonance: One of the villains' main goals is to try to censor the Internet, only making information that fits the party line available to the public.
 What was essentially an eight-hour commentary on the Japanese textbook controversy has taken on a newlight a decade later.
 Bear in mind that the game was released in 2001, long before Internet users were considering this a major concern and absolutely online anonymity and freedom were essentially givens.

-Vindicated by History: Though its gameplay was generally praised, the storyline was deemed convoluted at best and exploitative at a few points.
+Though its gameplay and graphics were praised, the storyline was deemed convoluted at best and exploitative at a few points.
 However, as years go by, many are finding it to be an excellent early example of post-modernism in the video game medium, as well as a decent deconstruction of But Thou Must games.
 These two traits would later be championed by the critically acclaimed BioShock.

 Waggle: The pressure-sensitive controls are highly awkward, at first, especially for the assault rifles (even after you're used to them).
 Lightly pushing the button to shoot will make you aim your weapon, while depressing it fully fires it.
 This is an important distinction, as accidentally shooting guards you're holding up can be very annoying.
 In addition, movement with the D-pad is also pressure sensitive—pressing a direction lightly causes the player character to sneak fairly quickly, while a full depression causes you to run noisily.
-MGS3 fixed this, where normal movement is now solely on the left stick and the D-Pad is for sneaking more sneakily.
+Metal Gear Solid 3 fixed this, where normal movement is now solely on the left stick and the D-Pad is for sneaking more sneakily.